BYLAWS OF THE

 (B) Quorum of the Board

 A majority of the members of the Board shall constitute a quorum for conducting a meeting of the Board, provided that quorum includes the President or the First Vice President.
 Every action taken or decision made by a majority of the directors present at a meeting duly held at which a quorum is present shall he the act of the Board.
 A meeting at which a quorum is initially present may continue to transact business, despite the withdrawal of directors, if the action or decision made is approved by at least a majority of the required quorum for that meeting.

-These Bylaws may be amended by majority vote of the membership at any regular membership meeting or at any special membership meeting called for that purpose.
-A thirty (30) day written notice shall be given to each member in good standing of any meeting where a vote is to be had on amending the Bylaws.
-The notice shall state the nature of the assessment or bylaw amendment.
+These Bylaws may be amended by majority vote of the ADDC membership at any regular Board meeting or at any special membership meeting called for that purpose.
+The notice shall state the nature of the assessment or bylaws amendment.
 A copy of the proposed amendments shall be included with the Notice.
-A copy of the proposed changes to the Bylaws shall be made available to all members in attendance at the meeting where a vote is taken on the amendments to the Bylaws.
+A copy of the proposed changes to the Bylaws shall be made available to all ADDC members via email prior to the meeting where a vote is taken on the amendments to the Bylaws.